zzehli/wildfire-react/README.md

 # Live Wildfire Watch with React

 This is project is uses NASA Earth Observatory Natural Event Tracker api to fetch weather data and place them onto Google Map with `google-map-react` package.
-This project is an extension of the tutorial by Brad Traversy.

 ## Demo
 [Watch](https://youtu.be/OcF3CsZ7vYE) a demo of this app.